vladimir-bogomolov/vladimir-bogomolov/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am continuously learning junior web developer with a Ph.D. in technical science.
-Currently in a process of switching my hobby into my job.
-I am working for the [Frood App](https://froodapp.com/) and learning web-development with [HackYourFuture](https://www.hackyourfuture.net/).
+I am continuously learning web developer with a Ph.D. in technical science.
+I am currently working for [Emakina NL](https://jobs.emakina.nl/) using Salesforce Commerce Cloud (SFCC) and corporate gitLab.
+So, I am not so often here these days :(
+I have side project the [Frood App](https://froodapp.com/).
+Take a look!
+I have no idea why you are here, but If you are thinking to learn web-development and based in Amsterdam, then [HackYourFuture](https://www.hackyourfuture.net/) - is the best programming school for you.

 #### Personal projects
 [**Frood App**](https://froodapp.com/)